GeraldCNelson/biocharWaterConserveWebsite/biochar_app/markdown/help_main.md

-Directions for use of the options in the Main Data Display
+## Directions for use of the options in the Main Data Display

-The control panel (left side) has choices for
+The control panel (left side) has the following choices

+- Toggle between metric and US units

 - Use the dropdowns to filter year, variable, strip, logger location, and depth.